-When a provisional response is received, the timeout period for the transaction in question MUST be set to a significantly higher value for this transaction ($Tt{longtran}$).
+When a provisional response is received, the timeout period for the transaction in question MUST be set to a significantly higher value for this transaction ( $Tt{longtran}$ ).
 The purpose of this timer is primarily to detect endpoint failure.
 The default value of $Tt{longtran}$ is 5 seconds, however the provisioning process may alter this.

 When the transaction finishes execution, the final response is sent and the by now obsolete provisional response is deleted.
 In order to ensure rapid detection of a lost final response, final responses issued after provisional responses for a transaction MUST be acknowledged.
 The endpoint MUST therefore include an empty "ResponseAck" parameter in those, and only those, final responses.
 The presence of the "ResponseAck" parameter in the final response will trigger a "Response Acknowledgement" response to be sent back to the endpoint.
-The "Response Acknowledgement" response will include the transaction-id of the response it acknowledges in the response header.
-Receipt of this "Response Acknowledgement" response is subject to the same time-out and retransmission strategies and procedures as responses to commands (see Section 7.4), i.e., the sender of the final response will retransmit it if the "Response Acknowledgement" is not received in time.
-The "Response Acknowledgement" response is never acknowledged.
+The "Response Acknowledgement" response is subject to the same time-out and retransmission strategies and procedures as responses to commands (see Section 7.4), i.e., the sender of the final response will retransmit it if the "Response Acknowledgement" is not received in time.
+The "Response Acknowledgment " response is never acknowledged.